-Prerequisite: ENGL 200 or ENGL 201 or consent of department chair.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201, or consent of department chair.

 Offered: As needed.

 ENGL 343 - Studies in Prose (4)

 Students analyze major trends, movements and/or figures in American, British and/or Anglophone prose narrative.
 Topics vary with instructor.
 The course may be repeated for credit with a change in content.